Partnership & Purpose

 This work is grounded in partnership with organisations and professional communities, strengthening trauma-responsive and disability-inclusive practice across domestic abuse and therapeutic services.

-Operating at the intersection of strategy and frontline response, the emphasis is on ensuring that trauma-informed understanding is reflected in everyday practice — in safeguarding decisions, team culture, relational safety and the lived experiences of those seeking support.
+Operating at the intersection of strategy and frontline practice, the focus is on ensuring trauma-informed understanding is reflected in everyday work — including safeguarding decisions, team culture, relational safety and the lived experiences of those seeking support.

 Trauma-informed frameworks represent important and necessary progress.
 They increase awareness of how trauma affects individuals and systems.